StackVista/stackstate-docs/use/concepts/health-state.md

 The propagated health state of an element can also be found in the following places:

 * In the right panel details tab when information about a topology element is displayed - **Component details** or **Direct relation details** depending on the element type that you selected.
-* In the [component context menu](/use/stackstate-ui/perspectives/topology-perspective.md#component-context-menu) when you hover over a component in the topology visualization.
+* In the [component context menu](/use/stackstate-ui/perspectives/topology-perspective.md#component-context-menu) when you hover the mouse pointer over a component in the topology visualization.

 ![](../../.gitbook/assets/v51_stackstate-ui-propagated-health-state.png)